Minku-Koo/PDF_Table_to_JPG/README.md

 >Keyword : 'PDF', 'Table', 'Camelot' ,'PDF Extract', 'PYPDF', 'pdf2jpg'

-* If you get Error message like 'utf-8' encoding~ you should update pdf2jpg library.
+* If you get Error message like 'utf-8' encoding~ ,than you should update pdf2jpg library.

     > You can see variable named 'output' in 'pdf2jpg' library